Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: Conclusion

 \section{Conclusion}

-In this paper, an ISAC system that utilizes active STAR-RIS to overcome the challenges posed by multiplicative fading and limited coverage in half-space are investigated.
-In particular, we formulated an optimization problem with the goal of maximizing the achievable sum rate, while also considering the performance of sensing, the power budget and the active STAR-RIS hardware constraints.
-An AO algorithm was proposed to efficiently solve this problem by decomposing them into several tractable subproblems that can be easily tackled with standard convex optimization algorithms and state-of-the-art algorithms.
-Simulation results shown the potential of the proposed active STAR-RIS assisted ISAC system and the efficiency of the proposed joint beamforming optimization algorithm.
-In future, we will explore the scenario of multiple targets sensing based on imperfect channel state information to enhance the practicality of our research.
+In this paper, we have investigated an ISAC system that utilizes active STAR-RIS to overcome the challenges of multiplicative fading and limited coverage.
+Meanwhile, we have considered multiple targets and multiple users scenario and assumed the existence of SI.
+In particular, we have formulated an optimization problem with the goal of maximizing the achievable communication sum-rate, while also considering the requirement of sensing, the power budget and the active STAR-RIS hardware constraints.
+An AO algorithm have been proposed to efficiently solve the formulated problem by decomposing it into several tractable subproblems.
+Through fixing variables, these subproblems can be easily tackled with standard convex optimization algorithms and state-of-the-art algorithms.
+Simulation results have shown the potential of deploying active STAR-RIS in ISAC system and the efficiency of the proposed joint beamforming optimization algorithms.
+In future, we will explore the scenario based on imperfect channel state information to enhance the practicality of our research.